Supreme Court Judicial District 4

 Kauger was the chairman of the Building and Arts committee for the Oklahoma Judicial Center which reflects the history of the state and the judiciary.
 She and her staff lawyer, Kyle Shifflett, curated the art of the Judicial Center.
 She has been given the Governors Arts award for Red Earth, and with the Arts Committee, for the art of the Judicial Center.
 She instigated Movie Night at the Court which was a free continuing education seminar for lawyers.

 Since 1993, she has worked to revive her home town, Colony, by turning it into an artist colony, most recently with the assistance of Mayor Lonnie Yearwood.
 It now has five murals in the John Kauger Memorial Park.
 One by Patrick Riley and the children of Colony and four by Comanche artist and professor, Dr. Eric Tippeconnic.
 It is the mural capitol of the world – per capita.
 (Colony has a population of 125.)
 It also has a magnificent Eagle Sculpture by Patrick Riley, Glen Henry, and Ron Lowry.
 There are now two artists in residence; Patrick Riley and Jim VanDeman.
 The Colony Museum opened in 2021 with many of the exhibits loaned by her.
 The extensive Alice Bottom Kauger teapot collection is housed in the old bank vault of the Kauger building in the colony museum.
-She and her gandson, Jay Scambler, were instrumental in estalishing the Colony website colonyok.com
+She and her grandson, Jay Scambler, were instrumental in establishing the Colony website colonyok.com

 In 2021, she was introduced by former Chief Justice Steven Taylor for induction into the Oklahoma Hall of Fame.
 She also was inducted into the Oklahoma Historical Society’s Historian Hall of Fame, and received the Lifetime Achievement Award from Leadership Oklahoma.
 In 2022, Sister Cities International gave her the Global Achievement Humanitarian Award.